qibebt-bioinfo/meta-apo/README.md

 ## Manual Installation

-If the automatic installer fails, Dynamic Meta-Storms can still be installed manually.
+If the automatic installer fails, Meta-Apo can still be installed manually.

 **a.
 Download the package**
 ```